Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 # HOW TO CONTRIBUTE TO OPEN PIPELINE ?

-General guidelines can be found [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+General guidelines can be found [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) in the GitHub documentation.

 ## Reproduce a pipeline ⌨️

+You can have a look on [this table](docs/pipeline_status.md) giving the status of the work on each pipeline.
+This will help choosing the one that best suits you !

 ### If you have experience with NiPype

 We created a template with modifications to make and holes to fill to create a pipeline.
 You can find it on `narps_open/pipelines/pipeline_template.py`.
-Do not hesitate to modify this template if you fill it could be better explained.
+If you feel it could be better explained, do not hesitate to modify the template or to create an issue about it.

 ### If you have experience with the original software package but not with NiPype